 They colored with us on the tablecloth and encouraged some fun creativity.
-They asked the girls how their day went and really listened to their answers.
+They asked the girls about their day and really listened to their answers.
 All while carrying on with their duties flawlessly.

-They kids could be themselves and poor Jason usually got the brunt of it. 🙂
+The kids could be themselves, and poor Jason usually got the brunt of it. 🙂

 I could park here for a while.

-To say the whole trip was magical would be an understatement.
-But I will choose just a couple of things to mention.
+To say the entire trip was magical would be an understatement.

 I was very impressed with the amount of space and storage each room had, even the inside cabins.
 (We had a veranda room, which I HIGHLY recommend!
 It makes the room feel so much bigger and the time we spent on the veranda watching the scenery was by far some of my favorite moments.)

-My mom was able to go with us (SO nice to have Grandma along!) and this was her stateroom.
+My mom went with us (SO nice to have Grandma along!) and this was her stateroom.

-The kids were absolutely mesmerized by the magic porthole.
-(So was Steve, apparently 🙂 ) If you were patient, you could see some familiar friends stopping by to say hello.
+The magic porthole absolutely mesmerized the kids.
+(And Steve, apparently 🙂 ) If you were patient, you could see some familiar friends stopping by to say hello.

-All of the shows are performed by the cast members except for one which is done by a guest performer.
+All the shows are performed by the cast members except for the guest performer show.

 Charles Peachock, a juggler, who was also a finalist on America’s Got Talent, was our performer.
 I’m not sure I’ve ever laughed so hard in my life!
 By far, one of the best performance shows I’ve ever attended.

 Throughout the entire cruise, there was never a shortage of activities.
 At the end of every day, we fell into bed exhausted.
-You don’t have to do everything, of course, but we didn’t want to miss a thing and tried to do as much as we could.
+We didn’t want to miss a thing and tried to do as much as we could.

-I know it’s a Disney cruise and all, but I was actually surprised at how well they cater to the kids.
+I know it’s a Disney cruise and all, but it actually surprised me how well they cater to the kids.

 Take the Kid’s Clubs, for example:

 They had a Pixie Hollow, an Andy’s Room from Toy Story, a craft room, a science corner and more.
-There are cast members throughout to play with your kids and run activities.
+There are cast members throughout to play with your kids and oversee activities.